French Toast Melted Cheese Toasties

 Why does the recipe recommend Gruyere specifically?

-The recipe calls for something strong — Gruyere is the suggested choice because its robust, nutty flavor holds up against the egg custard and sage.
+I call for something strong — Gruyere is my suggested choice because its robust, nutty flavor holds up against the egg custard and sage.
 A milder cheese will taste bland once cooked, so prioritize a full-flavored melting cheese.

 Can I make this a heartier meal?

-Yes — the notes suggest serving with spinach and baked beans for extra vitamins, or adding sliced apple and ham inside the sandwich for a sweet and savory twist.
-The recipe also notes that using wholemeal bread adds complex carbohydrates for longer-lasting energy.
+Yes — serve with spinach and baked beans for extra vitamins, or add sliced apple and ham inside the sandwich for a sweet and savory twist.
+Using wholemeal bread also adds complex carbohydrates for longer-lasting energy.

 How long do I soak the bread in the egg mixture?